Moppit/Docker-Workshop/README.md

 Docker is hands-down the most popular containerization tool used in industry today.
 How does it work?
 In this workshop, we'll learn how to spin up a docker container to deploy an app!

 # Instructions
-1. Let's see what we have in this repository -- we've got this README, `app.py`, and `Dockerfile` (and `Dockerfile-Solns` for troubleshooting purposes, but no peeking because that's no fun!).
-The Python script outlines an app using Flask, and we will fill in the Dockerfile later to create a custom Docker image for our app.
-For now, let's try running our app locally to see what spinning up an app entails.
+1. Let's see what we have in this repository -- we've got this README and `app.py`.
+The Python script `app.py` outlines a locally hosted web app using Flask, and we will use it as a sample app to deploy.
+Before we try any Docker shenanigans, let's try running our app locally to see what spinning up an app (in general) entails.

     a.
 Type `python3 app.py` in your terminal.
 What do you get as output?
 It's usually one of these outcomes: